-Using Dense Foliage:
+Drawing Tree Using Dense Foliage:

 Above approach can be extended to make foliage dense with addition of more foliage stroke.
 But as you loose the white in adding more strokes, the depth perception is gone if the tone of foliage is uniform as seen in step 2 below.
 In this case, add some dark as shown in step 3 to bring out the volume again.
 Now the darker tone is assumed to be in the background and lighter foliage in the foreground as background areas receive less tone and have darker tone.

-Levels of Foliage and Contrast:
+Drawing Tree: Levels of Foliage and Contrast

 As we saw above, you can choose different levels of foliage density in your drawings but the key is to always have contrast to bring out the depth.
-You can either draw just bare minimum ‘foreground’ foliage and leave the rest white for our mind to interpret appropriately or you can take it further by covering all area inside tree foliage outline with leaf stroke but in this case remember to add darks to bring out the depth.
+You can either draw just bare minimum ‘foreground’ foliage and leave the rest white for our mind to interpret appropriately or you can take it further by covering all area inside tree outline with leaf stroke but in this case remember to add darks to bring out the depth.
 Level of dark to add is also a matter of personal preference.
-In the following you can see how different feel of foliage and hence tree is achieved using different level of foliage density and contrast.
+In the following you can see how different feel of foliage and hence tree is achieved by drawing different level of foliage density and contrast.

 Keep in mind that there is no right or wrong level.
 Its a matter of personal preference.
 Practice and find yours.

-Three Tone Contrast:
+Drawing Tree: Three Tone Contrast:

 In Tree Trunk tutorial, we saw how having three tones (dark, middle tone and light) across the trunk gave it form, or feel of roundness and volume.
 Same holds for a foliage mass but in this case, the variation in tone should be from top to bottom (top light with bottom dark).
 This is because foliage receives light from Sun with top receiving most light.

-Steps to Drawing Dense Foliage with 3 tone contrast:
+Steps to Drawing Dense Foliage with 3 Tone Contrast: